 14/06/19How to make sure your pension lasts a lifetime

 Thousands of retirees are shunning Annuities when they reach retirement age.
-Instead, they’re taking advantage of the opportunity to access their pension savings flexibly.
+Instead, they are taking advantage of the opportunity to access their pension savings flexibly.
 It can be a fantastic way to match your income and lifestyle, but figures suggest many are withdrawing unsustainable amounts.

 There are many benefits to taking your pension flexibly.
-However, you need to keep in mind that you’ll be in control of when withdrawals are made and at what point your pension funds may run out.
-If it’s an option you go with, ensuring sustainability and building an income stream that will last a lifetime is crucial.
+However, you need to keep in mind that you will be in control of when withdrawals are made and at what point your pension funds may run out.
+If it is an option you go with, ensuring sustainability and building an income stream that will last a lifetime is crucial.

 How much are people withdrawing from their pension?

 The latest figures from HM Revenue & Customs (HMRC) indicate the average pension withdrawal in the UK is £7,254 each year.
 That may not sound like a lot, but when you consider the average pension entering drawdown is between £80,000 and £123,000, it is a sizeable chunk.
 This means the average retiree using Flexi-Access Drawdown is accessing their pension at a rate of between 6% and 9% annually, far higher than the recommended percentage.

 Of course, the figures only give a snapshot of the state of pensions across the UK.
 For instance, retirees may be running down smaller pensions or know they have other sources of income or savings to fall back on.
 However, overall it suggests pensioners are taking too much too quickly out of their pensions.